 Several clients revealed how microfinance had empowered them to access health care as well as practice health improving strategies both in the qualitative and quantitative data.
 Table 4 below, provides the percentages of respondents' perception on the influence of microfinance on their access for health care.
 Not less than 40.7 percent of the respondents stated that their involvement in the other bank.
-Furthermore, 43 percent of respondents from MBs with IHS as against 0.9 percent of respondents from MBs without IHS reported that their knowledge about their preventive health care had improved as a result of their involvement with microfinance.
-This goes further to emphasize the fact that the health education services offered by MBs with IHS, has influence on the knowledge of their respondents regarding their health.
-Also, 41.5 percent of respondents from MBs with IHS reported that they can afford to pay their hospital bills, while only 18.6
+Furthermore, 43 percent of responden from MBs with IHS as against 0.9 percent of respondents from MBs without IHS reported that the knowledge about their preventive health care has improved as a result of their involvement wit microfinance.
+This goes further to emphasize the fact that the health education services offered by MBs wit IHS, has influence on the knowledge of their respondents regarding their health.
+Also, 41.5 percer of respondents from MBs with IHS reported that the can afford to pay their hospital bills, while only 18.0.